vshl-io/powerbi-ecommerce-sales-analytics/README.md

 → Product Detail Page

 The product detail page automatically filters the report based on the selected product, allowing detailed analysis without cluttering the main dashboard.

+**Custom Tooltip Pages:**

+The dashboard uses custom tooltip pages to provide additional contextual insights without cluttering the main visuals.

+When users hover over the Orders by Category bar chart, a tooltip panel appears showing:

+- Total Revenue

+- Total Profit

+- Total Orders

+- Total Returns

+- Return Rate

+- Weekly Orders Trend

+This tooltip is implemented using a **dedicated tooltip page**, allowing the dashboard to present **rich contextual insights while keeping the primary dashboard clean and focused.**

+Custom tooltips improve the user experience by enabling **quick access to deeper insights through simple hover interactions**.

+**How This Works (Technical Implementation)**

+  1. A tooltip page was created in Power BI.

+  2. Page type was configured as Tooltip.

+  3. Visualizations were added to display key metrics and trends.

+  4. The tooltip page was assigned to the Orders by Category visual.

+This allows the tooltip to dynamically filter based on the category being hovered.

 **Row Level Security (RLS):**